ruby-grape/grape/README.markdown

 end
 ```

-You can also set the default format.
+You can set the default format.
 Available formats are the following.

 * `:json`: use object's `to_json` when available, otherwise call `MultiJson.dump`
 * `:xml`: use object's `to_xml` when available, usually via `MultiXml`, otherwise call `to_s`